dziudzia/DigitaleArchiveAndCanon/Programme.md

 Soon, here you will find the programme for the workshop "Digital Archive and Canon".
 The event is funded as the 2.
 Maximilian-Bickhoff-Kolloquium by the <a href="http://www.ku.de/die-ku/stiftungen-und-foerderer/bickhoff-stiftung">Bickhoff-Stiftung</a>.

-9.00 Welcome & Introduction
+8.00 (GMT) Welcome & Introduction

-9.30 First Session
+8.30 (GMT) First Session

-11.00 Break
+10.00 (GMT) Break

-11.30 Second Session
+10.30 (GMT) Second Session

-13.00 Break
+12.00 (GMT) Break

-14.00 Third Session
+13.00 (GMT) Third Session

-15.30 Break
+14.30 (GMT) Break

-16.00 Final Discussion
+15.00 (GMT) Final Discussion

-17.00 Social Event with Music: The Kupferquartett Leipzig plays Fanny Mendelssohn-Hensels String quartet E flat major (1834) and for farewell, George Gershwins Lullaby.
+16.00 (GMT) Social Event with Music: The Kupferquartett Leipzig plays Fanny Mendelssohn-Hensels String quartet E flat major (1834) and for farewell, George Gershwins Lullaby.

 </section>